Low libido: When the brain is the issue

 Bottom line

 Low libido in men is common, understandable, and usually fixable.
 It reflects an interaction between brain chemistry, hormones, health conditions, medications, stress, and relationships, not a simple failure of masculinity or willpower.
-When you take it seriously, get evaluated, and work through a stepwise plan — from sleep and mood to hormones and, in selected cases, brain-targeted therapies — you are not just improving sex; you are often improving long-term health and quality of life.
+When you take it seriously, get evaluated, and work through a stepwise plan, from sleep and mood to hormones and, in selected cases, specialist-directed options, you are not just improving sex.
+You are often improving long-term health and quality of life.

 References